 Category intelligence can help you identify challenges you didn’t see coming.
 Category intervention enables you to solve them – and save costs.

-Category intelligence is an essential tool for modern day procurement teams.
-It gives you visibility of the forces impacting the goods and markets you depend on, helping you anticipate changes, optimise spending, and build more resilient and efficient category strategies.
+Category intelligence is an essential tool for modern day procurement strategy.
+It gives you visibility of the forces impacting the goods and markets you depend on, helping you anticipate changes, optimise spending, and build a more resilient and efficient category management strategy.

 But, when it comes to cutting costs and enabling procurement excellence, looking externally at what’s going on in your categories and amongst your suppliers isn’t always enough.